GaleJames-creator/gale-james/how-to-guides/payment-retry-logic-.md

-# How to implement retry logic for failed payments
+# Implement retry logic for failed payments

-Failed payments can lead to revenue loss and erode user trust.
-Use this guide to set up automatic retries for failed payments due to temporary issues, such as network errors or rate limits.
+This guide shows you how to set up automatic retries for failed payments due to temporary issues, such as network errors or rate limits, in your payment system.

-## Prerequisites
+## What you'll need

-Before you proceed, ensure you have an integrated payment system, are familiar with the Payment API, and understand HTTP status codes.
+Before you start, make sure you:

+- Have an integrated payment system

+- Are familiar with the Payment API

+- Understand HTTP status codes

-## When to retry
+## Step 1: Decide when to retry a payment

-Retry payments only when you encounter these error codes: `429` (rate limits), `500`, `502`, `503`, and `504` (server errors), or network timeouts.

-**Don't retry:**
+Retry a payment only if you receive one of the following error codes:

+- 429 (rate limits)

+- 500, 502, 503, 504 (server errors)

+- Network timeouts

+**Do not retry if you receive these errors:**

 - `400`: Invalid request.
 Fix the request instead and notify the user about the issue.
 - `401`: Authentication error.
 Check your API key and inform the user about the unsuccessful authentication attempt.
 - `402`: Card declined.
 User action required; surface this error to the user so they can resolve it directly with their bank or card provider.

-## Implement exponential backoff
+## Step 2: Implement Exponential Backoff for Retries

-We recommend automatically retrying payment requests that fail due to rate limits, server errors, or network timeouts.
-Use exponential backoff to avoid overloading the API.
+Automatically retry failed payment requests using exponential backoff.
+This approach helps avoid overloading the API and effectively handles temporary issues.

 The following example retries the payment request up to three times.
-If you get a `200` response, the payment worked.
-For errors `429`, `500`, `502`, `503`, `504`, or a timeout, wait 1, 2, or 4 seconds before retrying.
-For any other error, stop and raise an exception.
+If you get a 200 response, the payment succeeded.
+For errors 429, 500, 502, 503, 504, or a timeout, wait 1, 2, or 4 seconds before retrying.
+For other errors, stop and raise an exception.

 If all attempts fail, raise an exception.
 This method handles temporary issues and prevents API overload.

+### Python function with retry logic example

 ```python
 import time